garylirocks/quickrefs/azure-storage.markdown

 ### AzCopy

-- All operations are async;
+- All operations are async, each instance creates a job, you can view and restart previous jobs and resume failed jobs;
-- Suitable for bulk operations, if interrupted, can resume from the point of failure;
+- Automatically retry a transfer after a failure;
+- Supports copying an entire account (Blob service only) to another account;
 - Supports hierarchical containers;
-- Supports pattern matching selection;
+- Supports authentication with Azure AD or SAS tokens;
+- Supports wildcard patterns in a path, `--include`, `--exclude` flags;
 - Use `--include-after` to only include files changed after a specific date/time;

 ```sh